 National Endowment for the Humanities (NEH) - Division of Public Programs

-This program supports film, television, and radio projects that engage general audiences with humanities ideas in creative and appealing ways.
-All projects must be grounded in humanities scholarship in disciplines such as history, art history, film studies, literature, drama, religious studies, philosophy, or anthropology.
-Projects must also demonstrate an approach that is thoughtful, balanced, and analytical (rather than celebratory).
-The approach to the subject matter must go beyond the mere presentation of factual information to explore its larger significance and stimulate critical thinking.
-NEH is a national funding agency, so the projects that supported must demonstrate the potential to attract a broad general audience.
+Projects must also demonstrate an approach that is thoughtful, balanced, and analytical.
+The approach to the subject matter must go beyond the mere presentation of factual information to explore its larger significance and stimulate reflection.
+NEH is a national funding agency, so the projects supported must demonstrate the potential to attract a broad general audience.

-The Division of Public Programs encourages film and television projects that promote a deeper understanding of American history and culture and advance civics education.
-The Division of Public Programs also supports film and television projects that examine international themes and subjects in the humanities.
+The Division of Public Programs encourages media projects that promote a deeper understanding of American history and culture and advance civic education.
+The Division of Public Programs also supports media projects that examine international themes and subjects in the humanities.

 To be competitive, applicants must have clear central ideas and a solid command of the major humanities scholarship on their subject, and they must have consulted with a team of scholarly advisers to work out the intellectual issues that the program will explore.
 The scholars must represent major fields relevant to the subject matter, have a strong record of research and scholarship in the humanities, and offer diverse perspectives and approaches.